spesml/spesml.github.io/3_Plugin/7_technical_viewpoint.md

 We recommend that the software subsystem is modeled on a separate (lower) granularity level ([theoretical concept](/concepts/modeling_framework/technical_viewpoint.html)).
 How to create a new granularity level is described [here](/plugin/general_concepts/granularity_transitions.html).
 However, we also allow in the tool that the internal software subsystem with its task architecture(s) and execution platform(s) can be modeled on the same level (just hierarchical), i.e., in the same MagicDraw project directly inside the [Software Component](#software-component) representing the software subsystem (see next section).

 ## Structure
+TODO: needs to be updated after same naming changes, etc.

 The SpesML plugin has a separate folder for the Technical Viewpoint (see [Figure 2](#figureElements)).
 Within this folder, it is possible to create folders for technical components ([Technical Package](#technical-package)), for technical interfaces types ([Technical Interface Types Package](#technical-interface-types-package)), and for technical tracing ([Technical Tracing Package](#technical-tracing-package)).
 Inside the Technical Tracing Package, all diagrams regarding tracing can be created: [Technical Tracing Map](#technical-tracing-map), [TechnicalToLogical Matrix](#technicaltological-matrix), and [TechnicalToRequirement Matrix](#technicaltorequirement-matrix).
 Inside the Technical Interface Types Package, all possible interface types can be created that are usable for the interfaces between technical elements ([Technical Interface](#technical-interface)), and further Technical Interface Types Packages for a better organization.

 Inside the Technical Package, other Technical Packages can be created as well for better organization, but more important are the possibilities of the component creations.
 The generic [Technical Component](#technical-component) can be used for everything.
 If something more specific is needed, then the [Mechanical](#mechanical-component), [Electronic](#electronic-component) or [Mechatronic Components](#mechatronic-component) are available.
 In addition, the modeler can define a [Technical Context](#technical-context) inside a Technical Package.
 The Technical Context behaves like a Technical Component, but can already be placed in the Technical Viewpoint folder to create a starting point for the system and a possibility to represent the connected external systems and [Technical Actors](#technical-actor), which can be created in a Technical Package as well.
 To indicate that a component is representing an external (sub-)system, the corresponding "External" part property can be set to "Yes".